AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Toggle: Customer Satisfaction Data

-Poor customer service may be a natural result of a company that operates online primarily, with some over-the-phone service and no local offices.
-So if customer service is a priority of yours, I’d say Toggle is probably not for you.
+Mixed customer service reviews may be a natural result of a company that operates online primarily, with some over-the-phone service and no local offices.
+So if human customer service interactions are a priority, I’d say Toggle is probably not for you.

 Filing a Claim with Toggle